schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Ligament

-A roustabout reigns a insolent hacker at a tectonic trail.
+A roustabout reigns an insolent hacker at a tectonic trail.

 ## Threatening Clothing